-- 30.Article 57(a) defines the general features of instruments that may be included in original own funds without limits. - 31.
-The Recital 4 states that, for all institutions, instruments other than ordinary shares may be included under Article 57(a) but they must absorb losses pari passu with ordinary shares.
-The only difference with ordinary shares may be a preferential right for dividend payments.
+- 31.Article 57(a) defines the general features of instruments that may be included in original own funds without limits. - 32.
+The Recital 4 states that, for all institutions, other instruments than ordinary shares may be included under Article 57(a) but they must absorb losses pari passu with ordinary shares.
+The only difference with ordinary shares may be a preferential right for dividend payment.

-- 32.For mutuals, cooperative societies and other similar institutions, Recital 4 states that instruments issued by non joint-stock companies that are deemed equivalent to ordinary shares, in terms of capital their qualities, and in particular as regards loss absorption, should be included. - 33.CEBS considers, therefore, that ordinary shares should be included in capital under Article 57 (a) and should be the benchmark for assessing the features of other instruments issued by joint-stock companies that may be included under Article 57(a).
-CEBS sets out below the criteria that are to be used for this assessment. - 34.Mutual and cooperative shares issued by non joint-stock companies are deemed equivalent to ordinary shares in terms of their capital qualities, in particular regarding loss absorbency.
-They will be also included in regulatory capital under Article 57(a) provided that they fulfil the eligibility criteria developed in these guidelines (especially concerning loss absorbency) which take into account their specificities. - 35.
-In developing these criteria, CEBS has taken into account that instruments included under Article 57(a) are the basis of the regulatory own funds of an institution.
-To be eligible, these instruments, as with ordinary shares, should be simple, clear to understand and be able to fully absorb losses in going-concern situations without any doubt and immediately when they arise.
-Instruments eligible under Article 57(a) must also be of higher quality than the hybrid capital instruments referred to in Article 57 (ca). - 36.While voting rights certainly provide an important source of market discipline vis-à-vis a credit institution, the CRD does not require voting rights to be attached for instruments to be eligible under Article 57 (a). - 37.
+- 33.For mutual, cooperative societies and other similar institutions, Recital 4 states that instruments issued by non joint stock companies that are deemed equivalent to ordinary shares, in terms of capital qualities, in particular, as regards loss absorption, should be included. - 34.CEBS considers, therefore, that ordinary shares should be the benchmark for assessing the features of instruments issued by joint stock or non joint stock companies that may be included under Article 57(a). - 35.CEBS elaborates hereinafter the criteria that will be used to assess wether an instrument fulfils the requirements of Article 57(a), taking into account Recital 4. - 36.
+In developing these criteria, CEBS takes into account that instruments under Article 57(a) are the basis of the regulatory own funds of an institution.
+To be eligible, these instruments, as ordinary shares, should be simple, clear to understand and be able to fully absorb losses in going concern without any doubt and immediately when they arise.
+Eligible instruments under Article 57(a) must also be of higher quality than a hybrid capital instrument referred to in Article 57 (ca). - 37.
+While voting rights certainly provide an important source of market discipline vis-à-vis the credit institution, the CRD does not require voting rights attached to the instruments to be eligible under Article 57 (a). - 38.
 Particular supervisory scrutiny should apply when capital is divided into classes of shares with different rights, such as voting, attached to them.
-In particular, it should be considered whether such a division creates a privilege for one of the classes that affects the general loss absorbency capacity.
+In particular, it should be considered whether such a division creates a privilege for one of the classes or affects the general loss absorbency capacity.
 It is only under the condition that they do not create such a privilege that voting rights are irrelevant for the analysis of the eligibility of the capital instrument.

-Criterion 1: Subscription to the capital instrument shall make the investor a shareholder or other proprietor, or give the investor a deemed equivalent affiliation under national law.
-The instrument must also be recognized as equity under the relevant accounting standards and insolvency law.
+Criterion 1: The instrument should be equity capital contributed by the legal owners under national law.
+It must also be recognized as equity under relevant accounting standards and insolvency law

-38.Article 57(a) refers to "capital within the meaning of Article 22 of Directive 86/635/EEC".
-Article 22 of Directive 86/635/EEC states "this item includes all amounts, regardless of their actual designations, which, in accordance with the legal structure of the institution concerned, are regarded under national law as equity capital subscribed by the shareholders5 or other proprietors".
+- 39.Article 57(a) refers to "capital within the meaning of Article 22 of Directive 86/635/EEC".
+Article 22 of Directive 86/635/EEC states "this item includes all amounts, regardless of their actual designations, which, in accordance with the legal structure of the institution concerned, are regarded under national law as equity capital subscribed by the shareholders or other proprietors". - 40.
+According to Article 22 of Directive 86/635/EEC only equity capital can be regarded as subscribed capital; it must not, therefore, be accounted as a liability under national accounting standards (or IFRS if a Member State uses IFRS as the relevant accounting standard).
+Furthermore, the capital must be contributed by the legal owners of the credit institution (shareholders or other proprietors) - as opposed to other investors contributing additional equity capital who are neither shareholders nor other proprietors.